 So, here is what to expect in Eastman Kodak's Q2 earnings.

 Eastman Kodak will report its Q2 earnings report on Tuesday, August at 5:00 PM Eastern Time.

 To listen to the earnings call and to access the transcript afterward you can go to the Kodak Investor relations page on its website, you will find the event in its Events & Presentations section.
 You can access all previous quarterly reports in the Quarterly Reports section.

 Q1 saw earnings per share (EPS) come in at $0.16 whilst Q2 for 2020 had an EPS of $-0.23.
 Investors should be watching to see if Kodak can continue its EPS growth as this means the company is building on its profits overall.

 Investors should also keep an eye on revenue as Q1 saw $265 million which was a $2 million dip in revenue year-over-year.
 If Q2 can demonstrate revenue growth YoY, then this means that the company is recovering well from the pandemic.
 Kodak has a long history of percentage decreases in revenue YoY since 2015, although there does seem to be some recovery in the last year.
 This quarter could signal a new era of new growth if it breaks out of this trend.

 Q1 also saw a net income of $6 million, the net loss for the same quarter a year prior was $111 million.
 With Kodak leadership highlighting the overall reduction in non-essential spending, Q2 should look even brighter, hoping to turn this net income into an ongoing trend of procuring profits.

-Instead of investing in risky, pumped up companies, use MyWallSt’s shortlist of market-beating stocks to accumulate long-term wealth.
-Simply click here for a free trial today.
+Instead of investing in risky, pumped up companies, use MyWallSt's shortlist of market-beating stocks to accumulate long-term wealth.
+Simply click here for free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.